 Another use for nasal dilators is for stenosis of the nose, which is another type of valve collapse

-Which type of snorer they help?
+Which type of snorer do they help?

 Nasal dilators are often used by those who have a deviated septum.
 A deviated septum is when the wall between your nasal passageways is too far to one side, making one passageway significantly larger than the other.
 The smaller of the two passageways then does not allow airflow to effectively be inspired and can lead to difficulty breathing.
-The nose cones open up the smaller passageway and the person can experience relief and breath freely through that nostril once again.
+The Nasal cones open up the smaller passageway and the person can experience relief and breath freely through that nostril once again.

 Which Nasal Cones do not Work